-Figure 7.12 Connection diagram of internal options of overall BCB switch cabinet
+Figure 7.6 Connection diagram of internal options of overall BCB switch cabinet

-7.13 Battery Ground Fault Detector (Optional)- Applicable for APAC Region
+7.12 Battery Ground Fault Detector (Optional)- Applicable for APAC Region

 Vertiv provides an optional battery ground fault detector.
 It includes a mutual inductor and a PCB, which should be installed in the BCB cabinet.
-If the BCB cabinet uses top cable entry, the mutual inductor should be installed on the inside of the top plate of the BCB cabinet; if the BCB cabinet uses bottom cable entry, the mutual inductor should be installed on the inside of the bottom plate of the BCB cabinet.
-Connect the PCB as shown in Figure 7.13 below (Contents inside the dashed box are options).
+If the BCB cabinet uses top cable entry, the mutual inductor should be installed on the inside of the top plate of the BCB cabinet (see Figure 7.5 on the previous page); if the BCB cabinet uses bottom cable entry, the mutual inductor should be installed on the inside of the bottom plate of the BCB cabinet.
+Connect the PCB as shown in Figure 7.6 above.

-NOTE: If a battery ground fault detector is installed the positive, negative, and neutral battery cables from the battery into the BCB cabinet must be routed through the hole of the mutual inductor of the battery ground fault detector, while other cables must bypass the mutual inductor for connection.
+NOTE: If a battery ground fault detector is installed the positive, negative and neutral battery cables from the battery into the BCB cabinet must be routed through the hole of the mutual inductor of the battery ground fault detector, while other cables must bypass the mutual inductor for connection.